 Style a Sloped Backyard

 As this flower-filled shot proves, raised garden beds can look good in any space—yes, even a sloped backyard.
-Christa Moné incorporated a series of descending beds to bridge the gap between the terrain below and an outdoor pavilion designed by Andrew Mann Architecture.
+Christa Moné incorporated a series of descending beds to bridge the gap between the terrain below an outdoor pavilion designed by Andrew Mann Architecture.

 Not only does this idea make the most of land that would otherwise be ignored, but it also offers an excellent view from every angle.

 Want to take your tiered garden beds to the next level?
 Take a cue from Moné, who filled them with an array of colorful blooms.

 If you're looking for a raised garden bed that can withstand the test of time, opt for a classic wooden style.
 These raised beds "provide great structure for vegetable gardens," Katie Leede explains.

 This versatile setup offers a blank canvas for your outdoor space so your greens can take center stage.
 If you want to recreate this polished look in your backyard, pick up a few uniform garden beds and get growing.